President of Mauritius

 The president of the Republic of Mauritius (Président de la République de Maurice) is the head of state of the Republic of Mauritius.
 Mauritius is a parliamentary republic, and the president functions as a ceremonial figurehead, elected by the National Assembly as set out by the Constitution of Mauritius.
-The current office-holder is Prithvirajsing Roopun.
-He took the office on 2 December 2019.
+The current office-holder is Dharam Gokhool.
+He was elected by the National Assembly on 6 December 2024.
 The president's official residence is the State House.